Northeastern hosts Harvard following Woods’ 27-point game - WTOP News

 Boston; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Northeastern hosts Harvard after Harold Woods scored 27 points in Northeastern’s 79-76 loss to the Princeton Tigers.
+BOTTOM LINE: Northeastern faces Harvard after Harold Woods scored 27 points in Northeastern’s 79-76 loss to the Princeton Tigers.

-Northeastern went 12-20 overall a season ago while going 7-5 at home.
-The Huskies averaged 69.4 points per game last season, 33.9 in the paint, 13.4 off of turnovers and 7.3 on fast breaks.
+Northeastern finished 7-5 at home a season ago while going 12-20 overall.
+The Huskies averaged 69.4 points per game while allowing opponents to score 72.3 last season.

-Harvard went 14-13 overall with a 5-7 record on the road last season.
+Harvard finished 14-13 overall last season while going 5-7 on the road.
 The Crimson gave up 71.7 points per game while committing 14.9 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.